Rapid Response for Successful Outcomes

 Care is available 24-hours a day, seven days a week.View neurointervention services

-Good Samaritan Hospital, Mercy Hospital, St. Catherine of Siena Hospital, St. Francis Hospital & Heart Center®, and St. Joseph Hospital received the 2021 American Heart Association/American Stroke Association’s Get With The Guidelines®-Gold Plus Quality Achievement Award as well as the Target: Stroke Honor Roll Elite Award.
+Good Samaritan Hospital, Mercy Hospital, St. Catherine of Siena Hospital, St. Francis Hospital & Heart Center®, and St. Joseph Hospital received the 2022 American Heart Association/American Stroke Association’s Get With The Guidelines®-Gold Plus Quality Achievement Award as well as the Target: Stroke Honor Roll Elite Award.
+Good Samaritan Hospital also received the Target: Stroke Honor Roll Advanced Therapy Award.

 St. Charles Hospital received the 2021 American Heart Association/American Stroke Association’s Get With The Guidelines®-Gold Plus Quality Achievement Award.